cabforum/servercert/docs/BR.md

 For the status of Subordinate CA Certificates:

-* The CA SHALL update information provided via an Online Certificate Status Protocol (i) at least every twelve months; and (ii) within 24 hours after revoking a Subordinate CA Certificate.
+* The CA SHALL update information provided via an Online Certificate Status Protocol
+  i. at least every twelve months; and ii. within 24 hours after revoking a Subordinate CA Certificate.

 If the OCSP responder receives a request for the status of a certificate serial number that is "unused", then the responder SHOULD NOT respond with a "good" status.
 If the OCSP responder is for a CA that is not Technically Constrained in line with [Section 7.1.5](#name-constraints), the responder MUST NOT respond with a "good" status for such requests.